xebialabs-community/xlr-qualys-plugin/README.md

 ### Configuration

 The Qualys server can be configured at a global level, in _Shared Configuration_, or on a finer lever (e.g. at the folder level).
 Please refer to [the docs.xebialabs.com documentation on configurations](https://docs.xebialabs.com/xl-release/how-to/create-custom-configuration-types.html#configuration-page).
-Qualys uses Basic Authentication for all API requests.
-As such, the Basic Authenitcation server configurationThe Qualys server configuration page in XL Release is simple
+Qualys uses Basic Authentication for all API requests, so the standard authentication selection dropdown is not provided on the XL Release server configuration page.

 ## Usage

-Tasks included in this plugin:

 ### Tasks